Graphic illustration of Black woman buying toothpaste

 Consider Your Specific Toothpaste Needs

-Many people choose a whitening toothpaste, hoping to see dramatic results and a brighter smile.
-Whitening toothpaste, such as Arm & Hammer, can help remove surface stains from coffee or wine.
+Whitening: Many people choose a whitening toothpaste, hoping to see dramatic results and a brighter smile.
+Whitening toothpaste, such as Arm & Hammer, can help remove surface stains from coffee or wine by utilizing ingredients such as hydrogen peroxide or silica.
 However, if you want longer lasting whiter teeth, a professional teeth whitening treatment will be more effective.

-If you have sensitive teeth, you might pick a toothpaste specifically designed to alleviate associated symptoms, such as Sensodyne or Colgate Sensitive.
-Sensitivity toothpaste typically contains ingredients that help desensitize nerve endings in the teeth and reduce discomfort.
+Sensitivity: If you have sensitive teeth, you might pick a toothpaste specifically designed to alleviate associated symptoms, such as Sensodyne or Colgate Sensitive.
+Sensitivity toothpastes typically contains ingredients like potassium nitrate that help desensitize nerve endings in the teeth and reduce discomfort.
 It often costs a couple dollars more than a basic toothpaste, but can be very helpful.

 In short, you may have wondered if expensive toothpaste is really better.
 Beyond ensuring your toothpaste has fluoride, there are few reasons to shell out the big bucks for a special kind of toothpaste.
 The savvier investment for your oral health would be to purchase a high-quality electric toothbrush to keep your smile shining bright.
 What’s most important is to maintain a proper oral care routine including brushing and flossing twice a day and scheduling regular cleanings and exams at Bellevue Dental Oasis!
 If you have additional questions about which toothpaste to use, just give us a ring.